 It’s something I never thought when watching the original film but Belle is kind of a bitch.
 I mean she openly sings about her “provincial town” and the “little people”, which in this situation comes across as being massively negative, Yes, the townsfolk don’t seem to want to befriend Belle but she doesn’t really give them any reason to.
 She despises them and the lives they lead, It’s horrible.
 And I think a lot of that has to do with Emma Watson’s acting style.
 She doesn’t come in all bolshy and brash.
 She’s polite, kind and well-spoken.
 It’s not her difference that causes people to turn away from her but her attitude towards others.
 She talks about the Beast being “mean and course and unrefined”, well up until that point so was she.
 It’s stays so faithful to the original that it highlights flaws that we never saw in the first place.

 The film is most unsure when it is recreating well-known moments.
 The scenes featuring the songs from the previous film all seem a bit awkward and kind of like those fan-made remakes you see on YouTube.
 Nobody seems quite comfortable, least of all Emma Watson, and it all feels a bit too uncanny.
 The songs focusing around real-people are clumsy and don’t flow as well on screen.
 There is too much going on and the direction seems to work against it.
 Then the big CGI filled ‘Be Our Guest’ was just an over-the-top extravaganza of computer imagery.
 It tries so hard to recreate the original whilst also proving that technology has moved on.
-It’s just a bit of mess if you ask me.
+It’s just a bit of mess.

 Of course, the worst offender of all is still Emma Watson who, as lovely as she may be in real life, just shouldn’t have played Belle.
 She’s too timid and doesn’t give the character enough stage presence.
 Yes, she has the beauty down and she loves books but very little else stands out about her interpretation.
 It’s Hermione Granger but less of a badass.
 Then there’s the singing.
 It’s not that she’s a terrible singer by any means but that Disney have decided to autotune the fuck out of her vocals.
-She’s not got the strongest voice (especially in a cast featuring the likes of Audra McDonald – who is criminally underused by the way) but it’s a sweet and delicate on that would have been more than up for the task.
+She’s not got the strongest voice (especially in a cast featuring the likes of Audra McDonald – who is criminally underused by the way) but it’s a sweet and delicate one that would have been more than up for the task.
 But that wasn’t good enough.
 So now it just sounds shit and it’s not her fault.
 They wanted a big name, I get that, but if they wanted a perfect singer too then Emma Watson wasn’t the girl for them.